wolpert/svarm/docs/Design.md

 When a new tenant resource needs to be made, the control plane will assign nodes to the tenant resource via the etcd structure.
 Nodes will have watch ranges on the etcd structure based on their id.
-When each node is ready, it will contact the control plane directly that its ready.
-When all nodes are ready, the control plane will set the range for the tenant resource so proxies can find the nodes that handle the data based on the hash.
+When each node assigned to a resource is ready, it will contact the control plane directly that its ready.
+When all nodes for a resource are ready, the control plane will update etcd with the range for the tenant resource so proxies can find the nodes that handle the data based on the hash.

 When a node range needs to be split, combined or shuffled, the control plane will do the following (simplified):